 Exclusive Jurisdiction of State Agencies: Support legislation to ensure that all interests within the state are treated equally with respect to matters of environmental permitting and regulation by promoting exclusive authority of state agencies to issue environmental permits and adopt and enforce environmental regulations, including the Coastal Management Program.
 Such legislation should expressly preclude the ability of political subdivisions to interfere with the authority of state agencies through adoption of local ordinances that go beyond traditional land use planning and zoning so as to hinder or frustrate the ability of state agencies to make decisions regarding environmental permitting and regulation.

 Administrative Procedures: Ensure that the Division of Administrative Law be maintained.
 Further, require DEQ adherence to the Administrative Procedure Act (APA) to ensure due process, fairness and accuracy in the promulgation and implementation of regulations and policies.
 The APA should guide the conduct of administrative procedures relative to actions and decisions by the department.

 Consistent Enforcement: Support fair and consistent enforcement of Louisiana environmental laws and regulations, but oppose using unrelated measures, such as environmental justice actions and/or restricting the availability of tax exemption programs, as penalties for environmental violations.

-Administration Liaison: Work closely with the administration to assure that regulatory agencies and legislative committees dealing with the environment will foster to understand the importance of fostering a climate conducive to economic development while protecting the environment through the use of sound science.
+Administration Liaison: Work closely with the administration to assure that regulatory agencies and legislative committees dealing with the environment will understand the importance of fostering a climate conducive to economic development while protecting the environment through the use of sound science.